tsoding/bi-format/README.md

 ## Description

 A bi file consist of sequence of fields.
 There are only 2 kinds of fields for now: integer and blob.
 (We may add more kinds of fields in the future, but it's very unlikely, because these two feel pretty sufficient for now).
+Each field has a name associated with it.
+Names don't have to be unique.

 ### Integer field